 How to Avoid HVAC Repair: The best way to avoid having to repair your HVAC unit is to keep up on it with regular maintenance.
 It’s always a good idea to have an HVAC expert come out every 6 months to inspect your system; the best times are in the fall before you need to turn on your heat, and in the spring before you need to turn on the AC.

 #4 Electrical Rewiring

 The wiring of your home is crucial to your safety, and to the safety of your house.
 Faulty wiring has been known to cause house fires, power outages, and more, so always make sure you’re checking for electrical problems, and talking to a certified professional if you do run across any problems.
-When done poorly, rewiring your home can cost thousands, and can be a major hassle, as electricians usually have to break into the walls of your home to make the right repairs.
+When done poorly, rewiring your home can cost thousands, and can be one of the most expensive home repairs, as electricians usually have to break into the walls of your home to make the right repairs.

 How to Avoid Electrical Rewiring: Always keep a close eye on exterior components of your electric system.
 If an outlet or light fixture looks a little off, you’re probably right.
 Don’t hesitate to call an electrician for their opinion.
 A quick call and inspection will cost you far less in the long run than a full-blown electrical problem, especially when it could have been avoided.

 #5 Mold Remediation